OpenDSA/OpenDSA/RST/source/SelectionSort.rst

 unnecessary swap takes place.
 For randomly ordered input, it is more expensive to test this condition before every swap than to just do the swap.
+So this would be an example of an "optimization" that does not improve performance.
-If the input records are already sorted, then all of the swaps are unnecessary and it would have been faster to test.
+But if the input records are already sorted, then all of the swaps are unnecessary and it would have been faster to test.

 There is another approach to keeping the cost of swapping records low